• Skip to primary navigation

 • FAQ

-It can sometimes be hard to look forward to a solo weeknight meal, but this pan seared pork chop is so easy and flavorful that you can't not make them for yourself.
+It can sometimes be hard to look forward to a solo weeknight meal, but this one pan panko pork chop is so easy and flavorful that you can't not make them for yourself.
 Double the recipe for quick leftovers.

 egg wash and breading for pan seared pork chops on a table